mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 Either.Left(in.rcard.either.NegativeAmount@246b179d)
 ```

-What if we have to accumulate many errors, for example during the creation of an object?
-The `Either` type, in the version 1.1.5 of Arrow is not the right type.
+What if we have to accumulate many errors, for example, while creating an object?
+The `Either` type in version 1.1.5 of Arrow is incorrect.
 In fact, the `Validated` type suits better this use case.
-However, in the next version of Arrow, the 1.2.0 the `Validated` type will be deprecated.
-In the next part of this series, we will see how to accumulate errors directly using the new version of the `Either` type.
+However, in the next version of Arrow, 1.2.0, the `Validated` class will be deprecated.
+In the next part of this series, we will learn how to accumulate errors directly using the new version of the `Either` type.

 And that's it, folk!